ashley-hawkins/extended-brookshear-assembler/README.md

 Maybe:

-- Button to clear the display?
-- Button to load an image into the display?
 - A way to uncap the speed of the emulator?
 - A way to lock the display so you don't accidentally modify it by clicking on it